-After you click Apply, the following screen displays to notify you that you need to get the certificate request signed by a Certificate Authority.
-If you already have, click Load_Signed to import the signed certificate into the Device.
-Otherwise click Back to return to the Local Certificates screen.
+After you click Apply to generate a request, you still need to get the certificate request signed by a Certificate Authority.
+If you already have, click the request's Edit icon and then Load\Signed to import the signed certificate into the VMG.

-Figure 128 Certificate Request Created
+Figure 123 Certificate Request Created

-22.3.2 Load Signed Certificate
+21.3.2 Load Signed Certificate

-After you create a certificate request and have it signed by a Certificate Authority, in the Local Certificates screen click the certificate request's Load Signed icon to import the signed certificate into the Device.
+After you create a certificate request and have it signed by a Certificate Authority, in the View Certificate screen click the certificate request's Load\Signed button to import the signed certificate into the VMG.